-This house will be a cob hybrid with a couple walls which are conventionally framed, but superinsulated.
+This house will be a cob hybrid with 2 walls which are conventionally framed, but superinsulated.
 The cob walls will not be load bearing, but should contribute to the wind bracing.
 The pictures below show my progress from the start of the project in May 2016.
-As you will see I have not started on the stone or cob portions of the house, and may not until spring of 2018.
+As you can see I have not started on the stone or cob portions of the house, but will in the spring.

 August 24th: Working on eyebrow arch over front door area.

 Upper rafters are 2×8’s.
 Rafter tails which will be exposed are ash.